gc-da11yn/gc-da11yn.github.io/src/pages/en/pdf-accessibility-checklist.md

 ---
-title: PDF accessibility checklist
+title: <abbr>PDF</abbr> accessibility checklist
 description: Here you can find different questions to help you to know if your pdf document is accessible or not.
+Hello world including <strong>MACists</strong>.
 internalLinks: true
+tocSimple: true
 toggle: liste-de-verification-de-laccessibilite-des-documents-pdf
 subject:
   - howTos